nucleargen/factorio_cross_mod/README.md

 + Includes reworked [Mountains](https://mods.factorio.com/mods/nucleargen/Mountains-up) mod.
 Enables by runtime setting.
 Customizable mountain density and hardness.
 Contains remote interface: remote.call("fcm_mountains","register_surface",surface_name) and remote.call("fcm_mountains","unregister_surface",surface_name) for controlling mountains generation on modded surfaces.
 By default, generation allowed only on "nauvis"
 + Includes reworked [Big Brother Tweaked](https://mods.factorio.com/mods/nucleargen/Big_Brother_Tweaked) mod.
 Enables by startup setting.
 Available if Big Brother mod active.
 Changes radius, scan time and power consuption of Big Brother's radars and survelliance cameras.
++ Own implementation of Geothermal energy usage: 2 tiers of geothermal technology.
+First tier allows to use thermal geysers on the map with various temperature steam output for usage in steam generators.
+Second tier divides geothermal energetics into 2 branches: hydrothermal and petrothermal.
+First provides to build gethermal heaters anywhere, which only consumes water with a small electricity requirement and returns heated steam for using in steam generators.
+Second allows to build anywhere expensive petrothermal generators, which directly outputs electric energy depending on geothermal gradient in place.
+Note: thermal geysers are not treated as normal resource patches, therefore are not removed by Omnimatter mod.
+Geysers placement depends on ingame biomes, including modded, such as Alien biomes.

 ## Mod settings:
 + [startup] **Debug mode** Beware!
 Enabled debug mode cause huge log-file!